Home Insurance and Your Mortgage Payment: Understanding the Growing Cost Burden

 How much of my mortgage payment goes toward home insurance?

-In 2026, homeowners insurance accounts for approximately 9% to 14% of the average monthly mortgage payment — the highest share ever recorded.
-For a typical $2,200–$2,500/month mortgage payment, that works out to roughly $200–$350/month going into escrow for insurance alone.
+In 2026, homeowners insurance accounts for roughly 9% of the average U.S. monthly mortgage payment, the highest share ever recorded, and 10% to 14% or more in high-risk states.
+For a typical $2,200 to $2,500/month mortgage payment, that works out to roughly $200 to $350/month going into escrow for insurance alone.
 Your exact amount depends on your home's location, value, risk profile, and the insurer you use.

 Why did my mortgage payment go up even though my interest rate didn't change?

 Your mortgage payment includes more than just principal and interest.
 If your homeowners insurance premium or property taxes increased, your lender will adjust your escrow contribution upward during the annual escrow analysis.
-This is one of the most common reasons "fixed-rate" mortgage payments still rise over time — the interest rate is fixed, but taxes and insurance are not.
+This is one of the most common reasons "fixed-rate" mortgage payments still rise over time, because the interest rate is fixed but taxes and insurance are not.
+In 2026, roughly 65% of homeowners are seeing exactly this kind of increase.

 What is an escrow shortage and how do I handle it?

 An escrow shortage occurs when your lender's escrow account has less money than needed to pay your upcoming insurance or tax bills.
+In 2026, the average shortfall is about $2,157, which typically adds $75 to $200 per month when spread across 12 payments.
 Your servicer will notify you and typically give you the option to pay the shortage as a one-time lump sum or to have it spread across your next 12 monthly payments.
 The best long-term response is to shop for a lower insurance premium so future escrow collections are smaller.

 Can high home insurance costs prevent me from getting a mortgage?

 Yes.
 Lenders include your insurance cost as part of your total housing payment when calculating your debt-to-income (DTI) ratio.
-If rising premiums push your DTI above the lender's threshold (typically 43–50%), you may be denied the loan or offered a smaller loan amount.
-Research indicates that a $1,000 annual premium increase raises mortgage denial probability by roughly 2 percentage points — a meaningful barrier, especially for first-time buyers.
+If rising premiums push your DTI above the lender's threshold (typically 43% on conventional loans), you may be denied the loan or offered a smaller loan amount.
+A 2026 Federal Reserve Bank of Chicago working paper confirmed that insurance premium increases directly cause more mortgage denials tied to high DTI, especially for refinance applicants and highly leveraged borrowers.

 What can I do to lower the insurance portion of my mortgage payment?